Parish Office: 0191-5160135

-Secondly, in the light of recent advice from the Government and from the Church of England (specific details can be found on the Church of England website) all regular services at St. Peter's, All Saints' and St. Andrew's on Sundays and Wednesdays are suspended until further notice.
+In the light of recent advice from the Government and from the Church of England (specific details can be found on the Church of England website) all regular services at St. Peter's, All Saints' and St. Andrew's have been suspended.
+However we are now able to open for some services.

 We are advised that wedding and funeral services may still go ahead but with minimal numbers of family and friends present and with appropriate "social distancing".
 At this time we are awaiting guidance on baptism services.